jonathanclare/astrosat-notes-app/NOTES.md

 Started creating edit page as we need to be able to enter some notes before we can test the routing.

-Installed moment for data manipulation.
+Installed moment for date manipulation.

-ISSUE WITH ADD NEW NOTE - BECAUSE THE NOTE ID ISNT UPDATED

 // TODO
 refactor css
 add sass
-Notes button should be refactored in to a view page and an edit page
+Notes Page should be refactored in to a view page and an edit page